NukeMail

 • Start with the freshest-looking domain available.
 Newer domains with common TLDs (.com, .net) have the highest acceptance rate.

-• Before committing to a signup, test the temp email address by entering it in the email field and checking if the website shows an immediate error.
-If it does, switch domains before proceeding.
+• Before you sign up for anything, test your temp email address by typing it into the email field.
+Check if the website shows an immediate error.
+If the site rejects it, switch to a different domain before you proceed.

-• Pick an address name that looks like a real person.
-Detection systems sometimes flag the combination of a suspicious domain AND a random-looking username.
+• Choose an address name that looks like a real person.
+Detection systems sometimes flag the combination of a suspicious domain and a random-looking username.
 A normal-looking username on a borderline domain can sometimes pass.

 • Keep an email alias service as a backup for websites that block all temp email domains.
-Having both tools available means you are never completely stuck.
+Having both tools available means you're never completely stuck.

 RELATED GUIDES